-Figure 2: Schematic of Euler buckling mode with both ends fixed.
+Figure 2: Schematic of Euler-Bernoulli bending mode with both ends fixed.
 Stress F is applied by the subducting slab at the locked zone (seaward fixed end).
 The landward fixed end results from the immovable back-arc continental crust.
-Locations A, B, C, and D, correspond to the positions on the continental crust with their net displacement analyzed later in Figure 5.
+Locations A, B, C, and D, correspond to the positions on the continental crust with their net displacement analyzed later in Figure 6.

-3-dimensional, one should be simulating continental crust deformation using plate buckling (3D) (Timoshenko & Gere, 1961; Gere & Goodno, 2012), instead of column buckling (2D) to accurately explain 3D deformation and local buckling.
-Also, to perform a more complicated quantitative analysis, one will have to perform simulations at the true scale, use a 3D heteregeneous viscoelastic earth model, and impose accurate stresses and precise boundary conditions.
-Nonetheless, the findings are equally applicable to the same geometry at large scales, especially for qualitative analysis of deformation.
+Computational expense and software constraints limit us to performing numerical simulations on small-scale 2-dimensional models (Figure 3a) instead of models on the order of tens of kilometers and in 3-dimensions.
+Ideally, because subduction zone structures are 3-dimensional, one should be simulating continental crust deformation using plate bending (3D) (S. P. Timoshenko & Gere, 1961; S. Timoshenko, 1983; Gere & Goodno, 2012), instead of column bending (2D) to accurately explain 3D deformation and local bending.
+Also, to perform a more complicated quantitative analysis, one will have to perform simulations at the true scale, use a 3D heterogeneous viscoelastic earth model, and impose accurate stresses and precise boundary conditions.
+Nonetheless, the findings are equally applicable to the same geometry at large scales, especially for qualitative analysis of deformation and particularly because analytic and numerical analysis show that the critical bending stress is primarily a function of the elastic modulus and the slenderness ratio (which is dimensionless) of the body (S. P. Timoshenko & Gere, 1961; S. Timoshenko, 1983; Gere & Goodno, 2012).

 For the wedge material, we use plain carbon steel having a modulus of elasticity of 200 GPa.
 The landward edge of the wedge is assumed to be immovable (Figure 3a) (zero displacement).
 In the locked zone, only sliding along the interface is allowed with the interface-normal displacement set to zero.
 All other surfaces are free boundaries.
-Both shear stress F and pore-pressure P are set at 1 GPa for the static deformation (in the subsequent section, we also perform simulations in the absence of any pore-pressure to analyze its role).
+Both shear stress \mathbf{F} and pore-pressure \mathbf{P} are set at 1 GPa for the static deformation (in the subsequent section, we also perform simulations in the absence of any pore-pressure to analyze its role).

-It is clear from Figure 3, that the wedge buckles under the forces and boundary conditions imposed on it.
+It is clear from Figure 3, that the wedge bends under the forces and boundary conditions imposed on it.

 The horizontal displacement (Figure 3b) is maximum at the seaward edge and decreases monotonically away from it.
 Vertical displacement, shown in Figure 3c, is significantly large in the middle between the locked zone and the fixed landward edge.
-Below, in section 3, we show how the horizontal and vertical GPS measurements in Cascadia and Alaska closely correspond to the surficial displacement patterns seen in Figures 3b and 3c.
+Below, in section 4, we show how the horizontal and vertical GPS measurements in Cascadia and Alaska closely correspond to the surficial displacement patterns seen in Figures 3b and 3c.

-To decipher the effect of the wedge geometry on buckling, we perform numerical simulation of the buckling process of on a range of wedge geometries similar to the one shown in Figure 3a.
+To decipher the effect of the wedge geometry on bending, we perform numerical simulation of the bending process of on a range of wedge geometries similar to the one shown in Figure 3a to accurately compute the critical stress \mathbf{F} .
 The forces and boundary conditions are the same as shown in Figure 3a, with the only difference being in the geometry.
 For a wedge geometry, we redefine the slenderness ratio to be the ratio of the length of the wedge to the maximum thickness, which is also equal to the inverse of the slope of the plate interface in subduction zones.
 For example, the slenderness ratio of the wedge in Figure 3a is 10/2 = 5.